 Another technique that is integral to EMDR is mindfulness.
 The therapist will train the client on mindfulness techniques to be present in the body and aware of the effects of the memory on them.
 This may be done throughout the sessions.
 The therapist may ask the client to describe what they are feeling as they are talking about the distressing memory or as the session winds down to recognize what effects they are still feeling.
 Mindfulness techniques are also key to help people between sessions when difficult emotions arise from dredging up traumatic memories, so they can remain calm and gain more self-awareness throughout the process.

 EMDR therapy at DreamLife Recovery, one of the only Pittsburgh rehab facilities that offers this level of clinical car, can help people to feel liberated from the traumas of their past that may be causing them to experience anxiety disorders.
 EMDR sessions can have lasting benefits, helping people improve their self-image, boosting self-esteem, reducing their reaction to painful memories and even extending to other similar traumas and negative experiences beyond those specifically addressed in the sessions.

-There are now a number of studies that have found EMDR therapy to be effective at reducing symptoms of anxiety disorders and other mental health conditions, particularly PTSD and trauma-related issues.
+There are now a number of studies that have found EMDR therapy to be effective at reducing symptoms of anxiety disorders, such as panic attacks, and other mental health conditions, particularly PTSD and trauma-related issues.
 These studies have been small and lack long-term follow up, but the initial findings have been promising for this therapy and its lasting benefits.
 In fact, the only negative effects relate to delving into traumas, which can bring up intense emotions as is the case with any other type of talk therapy.

 The mindfulness techniques taught during the sessions are another beneficial aspect of EMDR that clients can incorporate into their lives outside of the therapy.
 Mindfulness and relaxation techniques can help people experiencing anxiety to reduce symptoms and better manage anxiety, putting them in control of their anxiety and not the other way around!